Invo-Technologies/poems/README.md

 The Proof of the Effective Majority (POEMS) is a robust and secure mechanism that enables the validation of a shared secret within the INVO system.
 Through a series of steps involving key generation, mnemonic creation, and the exchange of information, the POEMS process ensures consensus and verification between parties involved.

-# Proof of the effective majority Stake protocol, but explained to a five year old :
+# Proof of the Effective Majority Stake protocol, but explained to a five year old :